El Yunque National Forest: Palo colorado forest

 This forest area is found above 2,500 feet (600–900 m) above sea level and is dominated by the palo colorado (Cyrilla racemiflora).
-The most distinctive features of this tree are its red crooked bark which gives it its Spanish name.
-These trees are not endemic to the island but they are native to the region.
-This forest area is a partial old growth forest and some of the palo colorado trees are estimated to be up to 1,000 years old.
+The most distinctive feature of this tree is its red, crooked bark, which gives it its Spanish name.
+These trees are not endemic to the island, but they are native to the region.
+This forest area is a partial old-growth forest, and some of the palo colorado trees are estimated to be up to 1,000 years old.
 Due to the shallowness of its bark, the trunks of these trees are commonly used as nesting sites by endangered Puerto Rican parrots (Amazona vittata).

 Other trees found in the palo colorado forest area caimitillo (Micropholis garcinifolia), green caimitillo (Micropholis garciniaefolia), yarumo (Cecropia peltata), Caribbean azafran (Hedyosmum arborencens) and the Sierra palm tree (Prestoea montana).

 Tabonuco forest

-The tabonuco tree (Dacryodes excelsa) from which this forest area got its name occurs from 660 to 2800 feet (200 to 900 meters) in the mountains of Puerto Rico as well as other islands that make up the Antilles.
+The tabonuco tree (Dacryodes excelsa) from which this forest area got its name occurs from 660 to 2800 feet (200 to 900 meters) in the mountains of Puerto Rico, as well as other islands that make up the Antilles.
 The laurel magnolia (Magnolia splendens), an endangered magnolia tree that is endemic to eastern Puerto Rico, can be found in this forest area as well.
 This forest is very diverse in trees, having over 170 species such as bulletwood (Manilkara bidentata), West Indian giant fern (Cyathea arborea), yarumo (Cecropia peltata), macho yarumo (Didymopanax morototoni), granadillo (Buchenavia capitata) and guaraguao tree (Guarea guidona).

 Dwarf forest (cloud forest)

-The dwarf forest ecosystem is located at around 3000 ft and composes the smallest sub-region in El Yunque forest.
+The dwarf forest ecosystem is located at around 3000 ft and comprises the smallest sub-region in El Yunque forest.
 The forest is characterized by the variation of vegetation that is only found in Puerto Rico.
 The vegetation shows stunted growth in which the diameter of the trunk is widened and the number of leaves on the branches is lower than expected.
 Other specific factors that affect the growth of this sub-region are the high level of acidity and poor water runoff from the soil.

-Although many species have adapted to these harsh environments, five species are frequent in the dwarf forest: Ocotea spathulata, Tabebuia rigida, Calyptranthes krugii, Eugenia borinquensis and Calycogonium squamulosum.
-The other abundant type of plants in the dwarf forest are epiphytes.
+Although many species have adapted to these harsh environments, five species are frequent in the dwarf forest: Ocotea spathulata, Tabebuia rigida, Calyptranthes krugii, Eugenia borinquensis, and Calycogonium squamulosum.
+The other abundant type of plants in the dwarf forest is epiphytes.
 The great amount of competition in the canopy does not allow lower-level plants to develop and prosper.
-The characteristic of having a widened tree trunk is ideal for epiphytes that require a host to live.
-Therefore, a substantial number of epiphytic plants have cemented their existence in the flora of El Yunque forest, specifically in the dwarf forest due to the moisture, precipitation and protection from the sun.
+The characteristic of having a widened tree trunk is ideal for epiphytes that require a host to live on.
+Therefore, a substantial number of epiphytic plants have cemented their existence in the flora of El Yunque forest, specifically in the dwarf forest, due to the moisture, precipitation, and protection from the sun.